Kahrizi syndrome: Clinical features

-Three Iranian siblings born with syndrome characterized by severe mental retardation, cataracts with onset in late adolescence, kyphosis, contracture of large joints, bulbous nose with broad nasal bridge, and thick lips.
+Three Iranian siblings born with syndrome characterized by severe intellectual disability, cataracts with onset in late adolescence, kyphosis, contracture of large joints, bulbous nose with broad nasal bridge, and thick lips.
 At age 8, all 3 siblings had developed severe thoracic kyphosis but after several skeletal X-rays revealed no vertebral abnormalities.
 One sibling had left iris coloboma, and another sibling had bilateral iris coloboma.
 The oldest brother had a large capillary hemangioma on the left cheek.
 At the time of the report, the siblings where 45,42, and 40 years old.
 At this age, none of the patients had learned to speak, and showed a late motor development.
 Both parents came from the same village in Iran and was assumed they were possibly related, but linkage could not be determined.
 Kahrizi syndrome could possibly be a cause of third-cousin genetic disorder.
 No studied have yet been proven.